Kentucky Division of Emergency Management

 in the forecast throughout the week and weekend.
 Residents that live or work

-along rivers and waterways should continue to monitor levels and listen to
+along river ways should continue to monitor river levels and NOAA weather

 alert radios for localized flooding notifications.